Why Beneficiary Disclosure Is Required on Deeds

 Any conveyance of real property or an interest in real property which does not include the disclosures required by this section with respect to the property so conveyed is voidable by the other party to the conveyance.

-A.R.S. § 33-404(E)Failure to disclose is not without consequence.
-The other party to the conveyance can void the transaction within two years of recording.
-That said, a bona fide purchaser who acquires the property for value is protected even if the disclosure was missing.
+A.R.S. § 33-404(E)Failure to disclose has real effects.
+The other party can void the deal within two years of recording.